marcov64/Lsd/Readme.txt

 Windows installation (64-bit only)
 **********************************

 To use the 64-bit mode of LSD, you need the GNU 64-bit C++ compiler installed (Cygwin or MSYS2 mingw-w64-x86_64 versions are both fine).
 The Cygwin installer can be downloaded at http://www.cygwin.com (make sure you download the "setup-x86_64.exe" file).
 Preferably, install Cygwin to the default directory ("C:\cygwin64").
 If installing to a different directory please note that the same restrictions mentioned above, about folder using names WITHOUT spaces, also apply to Cygwin.
-Additionally to the packages automatically installed with Cygwin, four non-default packages are REQUIRED by LSD (mingw64-x86_64-gcc-g++, mingw64-x86_64-zlib, make and gdb).
+Additionally to the packages automatically installed with Cygwin, four non-default packages are REQUIRED by LSD (mingw64-x86_64-gcc-g++, mingw64-x86_64-zlib, make, gdb and multitail).
 Lastly, Cygwin must be added to the PATH environment variable (not done by the installer).

 If you prefer to use MSYS2 instead of Cygwin (only recommended for advanced users), see instructions at the end of this section.